 Can electric vehicles help you save in other ways?

 Yes.
 EVs have lower maintenance costs as they don’t need the services that gas-powered vehicles do, such as tune-ups and oil changes.
-Teslas, for example, could need a new battery, tires and tire rotation, air filters and A/C service, and brakes, but that’s the extent.
+Teslas, for example, could require a new battery, tires and tire rotation, air filters and A/C service and brakes, but that’s the extent.

 Learn more about the hidden costs of owning an electric car